Google Keyword Planner is a free tool to find popular key terms in your industry.

 Another feature for AdWords advertisers you can ignore if you are not going to launch a paid campaign.

 You can use this Keyword Planner option if you already have a list of keywords.
 You can either paste the list in the field or import it as CSV, TSV or plain text file.
 You can also use targeting and date range filters below the text field.

 Here is an example of what you get when you hit Get search volume button.
 You can arrange the results when you click on the title of any particular column, for example, Avg.
 Monthly searches.

 Average Monthly Searches

-When you point the little icon on the left, you will see the average number of times people have searched for this exact keyword every month.
-This is a very good feature as you can see if the interest to any particular keyword is increasing or declining.
+When you point to the little icon on the left, you will see the average number of times people have searched for this exact keyword every month.
+This is a very good feature as you can see if the interest in any particular keyword is increasing or declining.

 If there is not enough data, you will see a dash (-) This means that the keyword term is not popular, and nobody is searching for it.